ligato/docs/docs/developer-guide/kvscheduler.md

 A separate [sub-package "api"][kvscheduler-api-dir] of the [KV Scheduler plugin][plugin] defines the KV Scheduler API.

-Multiple files define interfaces that constitute the KV Scheduler API.
-The table below includes file name, repo pointer along with a brief description.
+Multiple files describe interfaces that constitute the KV Scheduler API.
+The table below contains the file name and brief description.

+For more details on the specific files, click on the file name.

 | File  |  Description |
 |---|---|